cellsignal/kedro-graphql/README.md

 - Moved `after_catalog_created` kedro hook call after `record_data` is loaded into memory in `tasks.py` because it's needed in the `on_pipeline_error` kedro hook call
 - KedroGraphQL configurable application import to `from kedro_graphql.asgi import KedroGraphQL`

+Removed

+- Default rich handler from `logging.yml` so that saved log files and streamed subscription logs do not show colorized console markup

 Fixed

 - Critical bug caused by an unused import in `__init__.py` that prevented KedroGraphQL app from starting